cylc/cylc-ansible/README.md

 The **cylc-core** role installs cylc (into the `/opt` directory) and adjusts the system-wide `PATH` environment variable so all users have access to it by placing a file in `/etc/profile.d`.
-It's Cylc for a _headless_ server that's installed, i.e. one without graphical/display capabilities, one to be be configured and used from the command-line.
+The term _core_  is used as this Role is for a _headless_ server, i.e. one without graphical/display capabilities - a Cylc engine to be configured and used from the command-line.

 ## Role variables
 Available variables and default values (see [defaults/main.yml](defaults/main.yml)): -